 What is Pre-Organizational Leadership?

 Organizational leadership provides students with skills and knowledge to perform as effective leaders within organizations and society.
-The program is an interdisciplinary program that combines a liberal arts education and selective business subjects with es, guest lectures and seminars in leadership.
+The program is an interdisciplinary program that combines a liberal arts education and selective business subjects with classes, guest lectures and seminars in leadership.

 This program provides you with the first two years toward completion of a bachelor’s degree in organizational leadership.